CraftAcademyLabs/ca_course/week5/working_with_the_database.md

 ## Working with the database

-It's time to tsake another look the database connection.
+It's time to take another look the database connection.
 As you've already noticed (if you have reviewed the gems in your `Gemfile`) we'll be using Postgres as a database.

 If you haven't installed Postgres yet, it's time to do it now.
 There are several different ways to install Postgres on your computer and there is a bid risk that you will run into some issues while doing it.
 The simplest way is to head over to http://postgresapp.com/ and download and run the installer.